 Health and wellness

-At Mayo Medical School, we want our students not only to survive during their training and careers but also to be healthy while they learn and excel.
+At Mayo Clinic School of Medicine, we want our students not only to survive during their training and careers but also to be healthy while they learn and excel.
 We have developed tools and curriculum to assess and enhance every student's well-being and long-term resiliency.

 THRIVE, our wellness program, provides students with physical, academic and social support throughout their training.
 In addition, students learn essential tools to help them manage their wellness throughout their careers and lifetime.